 About the Author

 Chloé Johnston is the Counterweight Editor and Graphic Designer for the BridgeUSA National Team.
 She more recently graduated from Oregon State University with her Honors Bachelor of Science in Psychology.
-After the completion of her BS, she will be attempting to complete both a Master’s and a Ph.D. in clinical psychology.
+In her free time, she freelances and writes for her own blog, The Extroverted Introvert.